Chosko/CLIPSJNI/library-src/README.md

 Once you have create the native library, copy the CLIPSJNI.dll file from the CLIPSJNI/library-src to the top level CLIPSJNI directory.

-'''WARNING: this makefile has not been checked on its latest version (0.4) yet.'''

 Other systems
 -------------